eficode-academy/argocd-katas/app-of-apps.md

 ## Step 1: Create Bootstrap App Manifest

-1. Navigate to the root of your local clone of the exercise repository.
+1. On your workstation vs-code:
-2. Create a file named `bootstrap-app.yaml` with the following content:
+2. Create a file named `bootstrap-app.yaml` anywhere, with the following content:

 :bulb: NB!
 Make sure to replace the placeholders with your own values.